Richard E. Cross: Civic leadership

-Cross participated in many civic activities and provided leadership in several organizations, including citizen groups on housing, schools, and police-community relations.
+Cross participated in many civic activities and served as a leader in several organizations, including citizen groups focused on housing, schools, and police-community relations.
 He marched with Martin Luther King Jr. after the 1967 Detroit riot.
 He headed the Detroit Commission on Community Relations as the mayor's appointee from 1958 to 1962.

 He was one of the first commissioners of the Michigan Department of Civil Rights, but in 1965, Cross declined a reappointment request by Governor George W. Romney because of the pressing business conditions at American Motors Corporation (AMC).
 For twenty years, Cross was head of the executive committee for the United Negro College Fund in Michigan.
 While lobbying International Olympic Committee president Avery Brundage in 1963 for Detroit to be selected for the 1968 Summer Olympics, Cross highlighted what he said were racial difficulties in other major, U.S. cities before asserting "we really have a fine, stable community here that is adjusting to the race problems in a very mature way."

 Cross was a founder and chairman of the Hundred Club of Detroit, whose purpose was to help provide for the widows and dependents of police officers and firefighters who lost their lives in the line of duty.

 Cross was elected in 1959 as the only United States representative to the Pan American Games Committee, on which he served until 1963.
 In 1960, he also served as a member-at-large of the United States Olympic Committee.